Up-and-down Wild next meet lowly Ducks

 While the Minnesota Wild are playing well at the moment, they’ve been dominant against the Anaheim Ducks of late.

-Winners in four of the last five, the Wild also look for a 12th straight victory over the struggling Ducks on Saturday in Saint Paul, Minn.
+Winners in four of the past five, the Wild will look for a 12th straight victory over the struggling Ducks on Saturday in Saint Paul, Minn.

 It’s been a rather streaking season for Minnesota, which currently finds itself amid a 4-1-1 stretch after going 0-2-1.
 The Wild improved to 4-2-0 on a seven-game home stretch with their second straight victory, 5-3 over Edmonton on Thursday.